Designing responsive pages

 For Homestead themes, replace the following lines...

-For Tinted Tiles themes, replace the following lines...
+For Building Blocks, Kaleidoscope, and Tinted Tiles themes, replace the following lines...

 - Click the Rebuild theme button on the Theme overrides screen.